 Communication can be performed with the Mitsubishi inverter protocol (computer link operation) and MODBUS RTU protocol.
-(For details, refer to the FR-A860 Instruction Manual (Detailed).)
+(For details, refer to the Instruction Manual (Detailed) of the FR-F860.)

-- NOTE: - To avoid malfunction, keep the RS-485 terminal wires away from the control circuit board. - For wiring of the RS-485 terminals used with a plug-in option, lead the wires on the left side of the plug-in option.
+- To avoid malfunction, keep the RS-485 terminal wires away from the control circuit board. - For wiring of the RS-485 terminals used with a plug-in option, lead the wires on the left side of the plug-in option.